wpswings/wallet-system-for-woocommerce/README.txt

 **SLEEK AND SPEED-UP TRANSACTIONS WITH A DIGITAL WALLET SYSTEM FOR WOOCOMMERCE.
 ADD OR REMOVE BALANCE IN BULK, SET TOP-UP SUBSCRIPTION, RESTRICT USERS, VIEW WALLET USERS' WITHDRAWAL REQUESTS, AND DOWNLOAD USER WALLET TRANSACTION HISTORY.**

 Wallet System for WooCommerce is a digital wallet plugin.
-It helps you implement a digital wallet system on their WooCommerce store and lets customers buy your products & services with swift digital payments.
+It helps you implement a digital wallet system on their WooCommerce store and lets customers buy your products & services with swift WooCommerce payments.
 It is one of the fastest WordPress Payment plugins.

 Customers can add money to their WooCommerce wallet using the available payment methods on your store and see their wallet transactions list.
 The merchant can manage the customers’ e-wallets and change the wallet amount.

 The Wallet for WooCommerce plugin will significantly improve the payment & order processing speed.
 It shortens the average checkout duration as the customers can pay for items within seconds without entering their transaction details each time.
 In conclusion, wallet funds usage will better the overall user experience.

-The [**WooCommerce Wallet System**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-wallet-pro&utm_medium=wallet-org-page&utm_campaign=wallet-pro) increases the ease and security of the payment process.
-It benefits both customers and the merchant.
+The [**WooCommerce Wallet System**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-wallet-pro&utm_medium=wallet-org-page&utm_campaign=wallet-pro) increases the ease and security of the payment process. making it a must-have WooCommerce payment plugin for your online store.

 [youtube https://www.youtube.com/watch?v=C5mwA5kttRU&h=315&rel=0]

-== WITH THE WOOCOMMERCE WALLET SYSTEM PLUGIN YOU CAN: ==
+== WITH THE WALLET FOR WOOCOMMERCE YOU CAN: ==
 * Transfer Vendors’ commissions directly into their wallets.
 * Show checkout fields to users during the top-up process.
 * Show the wallet transactions date & time details in your selected time zone.
 * Items bought via the WooCommerce wallet will be automatically marked complete.
 * You can change your email address to send wallet notifications to users.
-* Restrict payment gateways for availing of cashback rewards.
+* Restrict WooCommerce payment gateways for availing cashback rewards.
 * Use the [wps-wallet-amount] shortcode to display the wallet amount anywhere you like.
 * Wallet subscription to automate regular recharge.
 * Selectively edit (credit or debit) the Digital wallet balance of specific users in bulk.